OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   * `Git <https://git-scm.com/downloads>`_, windows users please also consult :ref:`git_windows`

-  * The text editor `Atom <https://atom.io/>`_, unless you know what you are doing.
+  * The text editor `VS Code <https://code.visualstudio.com/>`_, unless you know what you are doing.

 2. If you are on Windows, please open the Windows Powershell.
 On Mac or Linux, open a terminal.
-As everything will be started from the Powershell/Terminal, you need to make sure that all programmes you need in your project (for sure Anaconda Python, Git, and LaTeX; potentially Atom, Stata, R, Matlab) can be found on your *PATH*.
+As everything will be started from the Powershell/Terminal, you need to make sure that all programmes you need in your project (for sure Anaconda Python, Git, and LaTeX; potentially VS Code, Stata, R, Matlab) can be found on your *PATH*.
 That is, these need to be accessible from your shell.
 This often requires a bit of manual work, in particular on Windows.

    - To see which programmes can be found in your path, type (leave out the leading dollar sign, this is just standard notation for a command line prompt):